roboard/86Hexapod/README.md

 # 86hexapod
-This a 86Duino hexapod project including mechanism, 86ME project files, and 86duino firmware (.ino).
+This is a 86Duino hexapod project including mechanism, 86ME project files, and 86duino firmware (.ino).

 The hexapod mechanism designed by UFPATSAI (E-mail: ufpatsai@ms11.hinet.net)